Low Brake Pedal Diagnosis

-The problem may be air trapped in the ABS unit, a line or hose, or a problem with air in one of the brake units.
-If you are able to clamp the hoses leading to the units and the pedal is still low, there may be air trapped in the hydraulic ABS unit.
+There may be air trapped in the ABS unit, a line or hose, or a problem with air in one of the brake units.
+If the master cylinder and brake units have no air pockets and the pedal is still low, there may be air trapped in the hydraulic ABS unit.

 Inspect the brake hoses for cracks and dryness before clamping the pressure off.
 The hose may require replacement before proceeding with diagnostics.
 Inspect for leaks, repair and bleed the brake system according to manufacturer's specifications.